FatemeNateghi/fatemenateghi.github.io/_pages/initiatives.md

 As part of the PC, I reviewed submissions and contributed to maintaining the scientific rigor of one of Europe's most prestigious machine learning conferences.

----

-Stay tuned for publications and platform demos related to both initiatives!